St Bartholomew-the-Great: Later history

 The Lady chapel at the east end had been previously used for commercial purposes and it was there that Benjamin Franklin worked for a year as a journeyman printer.

-The north transept was also formerly used as a blacksmith's forge, then occupied by squatters in the 18th century.
+The north transept of the present church was formerly used as a blacksmith's forge, then occupied by squatters in the 18th century.

 In 1888, new parish school rooms, with basement rooms for youth clubs and a soup kitchen, were built on part of the former burial grounds.
 The works were funded by in part by the Rector, the Revd Sir Borradaile Savory.
 The foundation stone was laid on 5 July 1888 by the Duchess of Albany.

 Restoration

-From 1889, the church was extensively restored under the direction of architect Sir Aston Webb.This programme of works saw the restoration of the Lady Chapel and fragmentary south transept and a new flint-faced north transept.
-The scars at the West end where the demolished nave had once joined was given a new flint-faced facade.
-The restored south transept was opened by Frederick Temple, Bishop of London, on 14 March 1891; and the south transept in February 1893 in the presence of the Albert Edward, Prince of Wales, Alexandra of Denmark (Princess of Wales), Edward White Benson (Archbishop of Canterbury) and other dignitaries.
-The Priory Church was one of the few City churches to escape major damage during the Blitz.
+From 1889, the church was extensively restored under the direction of architect Sir Aston Webb.
+This saw the restoration of the Lady Chapel and surviving fragments of the south transept and the construction of a new flint-faced north transept, both to stabilise the structure of the crossing and to hide the scars at the West end where the demolished nave had once connected.
+The south transept was re-dedicated by Frederick Temple, Bishop of London, on 14 March 1891; and the south transept in February 1893 in the presence of the Albert Edward, Prince of Wales, Alexandra of Denmark (Princess of Wales), Edward White Benson (Archbishop of Canterbury) and other dignitaries.
+During Canon Edwin Savage's tenure as rector in the 1920s, the church was further restored at the cost of more than £60,000..

+The Priory Church was one of the few City churches to escape major damage during the Blitz of the 1940s.